AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ### Hosting Documentation Tickets in a Solo Repository

 Using a dedicated repository solely for documentation tickets provides multiple advantages:
-- **Streamlined Management:** This avoids cross-project conflicts and board exclusions and enables specialized templates solely for documentation purposes.
-- **Focused Access Control:** This allows a small team to manage and edit documentation without interference, maintaining high-quality content.
+- **Streamlined Management:** This avoids cross-project conflicts, board exclusions and enables specialized templates solely for documentation purposes.- **Focused Access Control:** This allows a small team to manage and edit documentation without interference, maintaining high-quality content.
 - **Optimized Data Mining:** Supports easier and more efficient data extraction for feedback and review cycles through Release Notes.
 - **Implementation Reflection:** Mirrors elements from the implementation repositories, providing a high-level knowledge source that is valuable for both business and technical teams.
 - **Release Notes Integration:** Documentation can evolve based on insights from release notes, serving as a dynamic feedback loop back to the documentation repository.